stnnnghm/stnnnghm/README.md

 ### A Little Bit About Me..

 My most recent Go projects involved:
-- Maintaining a _giant_ monorepo containing most of the [company's](https://www.bayer.com/en/) scientific data collections :nerd_face:
+- Maintaining a _golang_ monorepo containing most of the [company's](https://www.bayer.com/en/) scientific data collections :nerd_face:
-- Fighting bots at the [largest ticket vendor](https://www.ticketmaster.com/) in the US :robot:
+- Maintaing a dynamic ticketing application for the [largest ticket vendor](https://www.ticketmaster.com/) in the US :robot:
 - I've even helped develop a new credit processing platform for an [awesome financial firm](https://www.americanexpress.com/) :credit_card:

 Before coding, I was in the US Air Force :us: for 9 years.
 It left me with a sense of duty, and attention to detail that I believe helps me to be a better developer overall.
 I enjoy throwing myself into my work, and don't believe in doing things halfway.